marcosjroig/CSharp_Certification_70-483/2-PLINQ.md

   result.ForAll(person => Console.WriteLine(person.Name)); //It start before the query completes
 ```

-The ForAll method can be used when there is a situation that we want to start reading the result of the query before it finishes giving all the result.
+The ForAll method can be used when there is a situation that we want to start reading the result of the query before it finishes giving all the results.